logseq/docs/pages/templates.md

 		- related notes of same project
 		  {{query (property project change-me-later)}}
 - There're two ways to make above block and its children as template:
-	-
-	  1. You can right click the block dot and click "Make template" to give it a name:
+	- 1. You can right click the block dot and click "Make template" to give it a name:
 	  ![template.gif](../assets/template_1621928689810_0.gif)
-	-
-	  2. Or you can add [[term/properties]] of `template` with its name directly:
+	- 2. Or you can add [[term/properties]] of `template` with its name directly:
 	  ![template2.gif](../assets/template2_1621928922947_0.gif)
-- To use the template, simply type `/Template` command and choose the name of template:
+- To use the template, simply type `/Template` command and choose the name of template: collapsed:: true
   ![template3.gif](../assets/template3_1621929392325_0.gif)
-- other resources to learn how to template:
+- other resources to learn how to template: collapsed:: true
 	- [[Cobblebot]] contributed this wonderful [tutorial from forum](https://discuss.logseq.com/t/templates-how-to-create-edit-and-insert/200)
 	- this great video from [[OneStutteringMind]] also shows how to use templates (note the property syntax in this video is no longer used, check [[term/properties]] for latest syntax)
 	  {{youtube https://www.youtube.com/watch?v=l4keRsRFnuc}}